nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

       * _data\_type (EDAM)_
       * _file\_format (EDAM)_
       * _ncbi\_taxonomy (...NCBI Taxonomy :)_
-   * _general guidance on usage: just do the best you can with the given CVs for now;
-   null any field values that cause you any significant trouble of any kind._
+   * _general guidance on usage: just do the best you can by picking through the given CVs for now; null any field values that cause you any significant trouble of any kind._
       * `#c2m2-internal-note: See the wish list (just below) for initial notes on improving the engineering solutions for this topic after the demo.
 Too many important issues remain to be studied, argued, decided, implemented and tested for us to make CV management